 Colorado College students regularly present at undergraduate research conferences.This is not an exclusive list--check with your faculty mentor for ideas for conferences, or search the internet for "undergraduate research conference" plus your subject area.

 The Midstates Consortium for Math and Science and the Biological and Psychological Sciences Undergraduate Research Symposium are presentation opportunities for CC students.
-The Midstates Consortium for Math and Science will be held at the University of Chicago November 2-3, 2018.
-The Physical Sciences, Mathematics and Computer Science Undergraduate Research Symposium will be held at Washington University in St. Louis November 9-10, 2018.
-Registration will open by September 1.
 Email Lisa Schwartz for contact information for the CC science faculty that oversee the registration process.

-The Associated Colleges of the Midwest Film Conference and Festival was held April 20-22, 2018 at Lawrence University in Appleton, WI.
+The Associated Colleges of the Midwest Film Conference and Festival is a conference opportunity for CC students.

 Regional and National Conferences

 For the best of student research conducted at CC, students often present their research at regional or national conference.
 Abstract submissions are typically due 6 months before conferences.
 Students should consult with their faculty research mentors early in the research process if they are interested in presenting at these larger scale conferences.
 Students whose presentations have been accepted to the conferences can apply for the Provost's Office Conference Presentation Grant.